 ©Scott Sheaffer, CDBC, CBCC-KA, CPDT-KA, USA Dog Behavior, LLC

 After aggression, the most common serious behavior issue I deal with is separation anxiety.
-Simply stated, separation anxiety in dogs is anxiety that a dog experiences when he is left alone.
+Simply stated, separation anxiety in dogs is anxiety that dogs experience when they are left alone.
 You probably won’t be surprised to learn that humans can suffer from separation anxiety too.

-- Attempts to escape his crate or the owner’s home.
+Attempts to escape the crate or owner’s home.
 If not crated, the dog will normally try to escape the owner’s residence at the departure point of the owner.

 There are two major variables that I find are important if I suspect separation anxiety: